moutazmuhammad/Kubernetes/security/4-TLS certificates in Kubernetes.md

 # TLS certificates in Kubernetes

 ### TLS certificates in Kubernetes are used to establish secure communication channels between various components.
-There are two types of certificates used in Kubernetes - server certificates and client certificates.
+There are `Three` types of certificates used in Kubernetes - server certificates and client certificates.

 ## `Server Certificates`
 ### (Api server - ETCD server - Kubelete server)